pretzilz/slurpjs/README.md

 # slurpjs
-The only bullsh*t esoteric javascript library you'll ever need.If you don't think so, you thought like an idiot.
+The only garbage esoteric javascript library you'll ever need.
+If you don't think so, you thought wrong.

-#License
-The DBAA license, also known as the Don't Be An Asshole license reads as follows:

-###Don't be an asshole.

 # Requirements
 Jake Weary.
 Included for your convenience.